lucblassel/HIV-DRM-machine-learning/data/README.md

 More details on these classifiers can be obtained [here](https://github.com/lucblassel/utils_hiv/blob/master/utils_hiv/utils/learning_utils.py#L48)

 The `all_preds.tsv` file contains predictions for the testing sets of the 9 schemas, made by all the trained models.
-The `coefs_df.tsv` files contains the feature importance values extracted from all the trained models.
+The `coefs_df.tsv` file contains the feature importance values extracted from all the trained models.
 The `preds_total.tsv` file contains the predicted class probabilities for all the testing sets (for models that have probabilistic prediction capabilities)

 These predictions were used to create Figure 1 of the manuscript